 Who was Roland Garros?

-If ever you have seen the French Open, live or not, you may have probably seen the name of Roland Garros everywhere - caps, parasols and many more.
-That's why when you ask people who Roland Garros was; they'll probably tell you that he was a tennis man or tennis legend maybe.
+If upi're a regular visitor to topspin3thegame.com or have seen the French Open, live or not, you may have probably seen the name of Roland Garros everywhere - caps, parasols and many more.
+That's why when you ask people who Roland Garros was; they'll probably tell you that he was a tennis man or tennis star maybe.
 But he was not.
 If he wasn't, then who was Roland Garros?

 Far from what many know, Roland Garros was a man known from World War One who was considered a hero revered in the air.
-The high status he's on was not achieved through the tennis court, but rather through the air as he fought in the Western Front.
+The high status he's on was not achieved through centre court but rather through the air as he fought in the Western Front.

 Garros was born in 1888 at Réunion French Island at the Indian Ocean and was renowned as the first man to have ever flown throughout the whole Mediterranean Sea on the 13th of September, way before he garnered fame in the war.